edbaunton/dual-reporting-status-funds/README.md

 explained in excellent detail on Bogleheads: https://www.bogleheads.org/wiki/US_domiciled_ETFs_that_are_UK_HMRC_reporting_funds

-For US funds, the only way if a fund has dual reporting status is by opening a horrendous OpenOffice spreadsheet from the HMRC website.
+For US funds, the only way of knowing if a fund has dual reporting status is by opening a horrendous OpenOffice spreadsheet from the HMRC website.
 This does not contain tickers or exchanges, only ISINs and CUSIPs, so it is very hard to read.

 I couldn't find a sensible site or list that contained all the securities that are US domiciled with dual reporting status so I wrote